 Welland is well connected to surrounding settlements through several regional roads.
 The A4104 is a main road running on an east-west axis connecting Malvern Wells to Upton-upon-Severn.
 This main road is bisected on a north-south axis by the B4208 at the centre of the village.
-The B4208 connects with the A417 to the south, Malvern to the north, and Hanley Swan to the north-east.

-The remaining road network within the parish is rural in nature and predominantly provides access for local traffic.
+The B4208 connects with the A417 to the south, parish is rural in nature and predominantly provides access for local traffic.
 The box adjacent highlights the main street types that can be found in Welland.